top of page

 The HWJTC provides a tax credit for creating new high-wage jobs paying over $40,000 in rural areas and $60,000 in metro areas.
 Only jobs filled by New Mexico residents are eligible.
 The tax credit equals 8.5 percent of the wages and benefits paid for each new job created, and may be taken for four years.
 A company may receive a cash refund for tax credits that exceed tax liability.

-A tax credit available to manufacturers equal to 5.125 percent of the value of qualified equipment.
-Companies must create one new job for every $500,000 of equipment purchased up to $30 million, and one new job created for each $1 million of equipment purchased beyond $30,000.
+A tax credit is available to manufacturers equal to 5.125 percent of the value of qualified equipment.
+Companies must create one new job for every $500,000 of equipment purchased up to $30 million, and one new job created for each $1 million purchased above $30,000.

 Technology Jobs and R&D Credit